ardanlabs/gotraining/topics/profiling/project/README.md

 	GODEBUG=gctrace=1 ./project > /dev/null

+#### GOGC

+GOGC will change the way the heap grows.
+Changing this value could help reduce the number of GC's that occur.

+Run the website again adding load.
+Look at the pacing of the GC with these different GOGC values.

+	GODEBUG=gctrace=1 ./project > /dev/null
+	GODEBUG=gctrace=1 GOGC=200 ./project > /dev/null
+	GODEBUG=gctrace=1 GOGC=500 ./project > /dev/null

 #### Scheduler Trace

 Run the website redirecting stdout (logs) to the null device.
 This will allow us to just see the trace information from the runtime.